v0.04 13 May 2026

 } D3D12DDI_STATE_OBJECT_FLAGS;

-If D3D12_PIPELINE_STATE_FLAG_HALT_ON_DEBUG_BREAK/D3D12_STATE_OBJECT_FLAG_HALT_ON_DEBUG_BREAK is enabled, a DebugBreak() function is hit in a shader in the pipeline state object or state object, and no shader debuggers are registered for the process, shader execution will halt and dxgkrnl will detect an engine timeout after the machine’s TdrDelay registry setting, and call the new pfnCollectProcessDebugBlob DDI to collect application specific GPU debug blob and generate a crash dump in the same workflow as a normal timeout.
+If D3D12_PIPELINE_STATE_FLAG_DEBUG_BREAK_ALWAYS_HALT/D3D12_STATE_OBJECT_FLAG_DEBUG_BREAK_ALWAYS_HALT is enabled, a DebugBreak() function is hit in a shader in the pipeline state object or state object, and no live debugger is registered for the process, shader execution will halt and dxgkrnl will detect an engine timeout after the machine’s TdrDelay registry setting, and call the new pfnCollectProcessDebugBlob DDI to collect application specific GPU debug blob and generate a crash dump in the same workflow as a normal timeout.
+Note that postmortem tools such as the DX Dump Files feature being enabled does not change this behavior — they are not live debuggers and therefore do not suppress the halt.

-If *_DISABLE_DEBUG_BREAK is enabled, all DebugBreak() functions in the shaders in the state object will be ignored and no crash dumps will be generated.
+If *_DEBUG_BREAK_FORCE_NOP is enabled, all DebugBreak() functions in the shaders in the state object will be ignored and no crash dumps will be generated.

 Functional tests will be written using the TAEF framework.